Allen-Synthesis/EuroPi/software/programming_instructions.md

 This document will take you through the steps to get your module ready to program.

+> **Note**
-> **_NOTE:_**  If you already have any version of the firmware or any other code loaded onto your EuroPi and want to ensure a clean installation, or you just want to make sure you have all the most recent scripts available, first follow these instructions:
+> If you already have any version of the firmware or any other code loaded onto your EuroPi and want to ensure a clean installation, or you just want to make sure you have all the most recent scripts available, first follow these instructions:

 1. Download [flash_nuke.uf2](https://learn.adafruit.com/getting-started-with-raspberry-pi-pico-circuitpython/circuitpython#flash-resetting-uf2-3083182) from Adafruit.